Weather Updates

 • Should a Respondent fail to appear on two separate occasions without justified cause (as determined to be ‘reasonable’ by the Chair), Disciplinary Panel reserves the right to hear the case in absentia (i.e. in the Respondent’s absence) (Regulation 5.1.6 refers);

-• Hearings are conducted via Zoom unless otherwise requested by one of the parties.
-This facilitates attendance via video or phone teleconferencing.
-It is up to the complainant and respondent to ensure they can connect to the hearing and to do so at the appointed date and time.
+• Hearings are conducted via Zoom.
+In the event a Zoom meeting is not suitable, the case will be heard via teleconference.
+It is up to the Complainant and Respondent to ensure they can connect to the hearing and to do so at the appointed date and time.

 What Happens Should I Appeal?

-• Should an appeal be lodged, any penalty imposed at a Hearing stands and is publicised in accordance with Regulation 3.11 until such time as the outcome of the appeal is known.
+• Should an appeal be lodged, any penalty imposed at a Hearing stands.
 A penalty remains in force unless overturned on Appeal.
-In cases where an appeal is lodged and upheld (and penalty dismissed/amended as a result), the result of the appeal finding will again be published (in accordance with Regulation 3.11).
-It is important to note, that given the lead time for publication in the Dogs Victoria magazine, there may be unavoidable delays when issuing amendment in cases where an appeal is upheld;
+In cases where an appeal is lodged, the result of the disciplinary and appeal findings will be published together (in accordance with Regulation 3.11.1).

 • An appeal application form will be issued to any party wishing to appeal a penalty or finding.
 This form is important as it ensures that all required information is complete at the time of lodgement and confirms the grounds upon which an appeal will be considered;